PatrickT75/PatrickT75/README.md

 ### Hi there!

-You can call me a healthician!
-I am passionate about all things health and wellbeing.
+I'm Patrick Kurnia!
+You can call me a healthician because I am passionate about all things health and wellbeing.
 As we approach newer and higher territories in human health, we need  lots of data at every step: to understand the mechanisms of disease, predict how noncommunicable diseases will grow over time, and evaluate the efficacy of our dietary and pharmacological interventions.
 I am interested in how we can take advantage of this data to get new insights and bring healthcare both forward and around to the world.

 I study nutrition at the Institute of Human Nutrition, Columbia University, as well as biochemistry and computational biology at UCLA.
 I am part of the Rai Lab at Columbia University Medical Center, where we study protein biomarkers of many common and rare cancers.
 I'm currently working on a web-based application to streamline proteomics analysis so that researchers can go from raw data to candidate biomarkers in no time.